 So in this podcast I want to explain what I have come to learn and appreciate about this place, and why I have chosen to stay year after year.
 And I will do this from an inescapably American perspective.
 The differences between Spanish and American culture goes far beyond flamenco and siestas, and I think these subtler differences have much to teach us.
 I hope do to this without either collapsing the differences between these two cultures, and without making Spain seem impossibly exotic.
 Let us see if I can thread the needle.

 I went out of my way last week to praise Madrid’s excellent metro system.
 Yet this is only a part of the city’s generally superb transport network.
-Aside from municipal and intercity buses—of which there are many, even at night—the city has an excellent train network.
+Aside from municipal and intercity buses—of which there are many, even at night—the city has a great train network.

 Madrid, the political, economic, and geographic center of the country, is naturally the country’s train hub.
 Many of the long-distance trains run at nearly 200 mph (over 300 km/h).
 These high-speed trains run north, south, east, and west, to nearly every corner of the country.
 Indeed, Spain has the most miles of high-speed rail in Europe, and the second in the world after China.
 They are affectionately referred to as AVE (literally “bird,” but short for Alta Velocidad Española), and they leave from Madrid’s two biggest train stations: Atocha and Chamartín.
 The trains are extremely convenient and are certainly more comfortable than flying; however, they are often more expensive than a flight.